- Cost: Free

 These offers are location-specific.
 You can claim two gas offers per day, with a maximum of 50 gallons per offer.
 There’s no minimum purchase requirement, but you must upload receipts and claim your offer within 24 hours of purchase.

 Note that using coupons or various gas reward credit cards reduces your savings.
 Checkout 51 reduces your cash-back earnings to account for other rewards programs and promotions.
 This prevents reward stacking that can potentially cost gas stations too much in discounts.
-GasBuddy, another popular gas-savings app, uses the same policy.
+GasBuddy and GetUpside, two other popular gas-savings apps, use the same policy.

 But it’s still worth stacking Checkout 51 gas offers with other ways to save money on gas to maximize savings.
 This is an exciting new feature, so check to see if fuel offers are available in your city.